ptiger10/better-work-done-faster/FIRST_PROJECT.md

     source activate first_project

-Now, whenever you navigate to this project directory (i.e., by using the cd command in Terminal), autoenv will launch .env file, prompting Terminal to launch a virtual environment containing all of your required libraries for this project and nothing else.
+Now, whenever you navigate to this project directory (i.e., by using the cd command in Terminal), autoenv will invoke the .env file, prompting Terminal to launch a virtual environment containing all of your required libraries for this project and nothing else.

-Should you ever decide you want to reference one of the thousands of other Python libraries available (indeed, this is one of the great strengths of Python), simply add it to the environment.yml file and type
+Should you ever decide you want to reference one of the thousands of other available Python libraries (indeed, this is one of the great strengths of Python), simply add it to the environment.yml file and type into Terminal:

     conda env update

 ### Opening your first Jupyter notebook
-You may have noticed that the examples stored in this repository's code_samples file utilize a file extension .ipynb.
-You are probably used to seeing file extensions like .txt (for text files) or .pdf, but not .ipynb.
+You may have noticed that the examples stored in this repository's code_samples file utilize a file extension called .ipynb.
+You are probably used to seeing file extensions like .txt (for text files) or .doc (for Word files), but not .ipynb.
 It stands for an IPython notebook file.
-An IPython notebook is a tool for interactive Python development that is more editable and user-friendly than a Terminal shell and provides more feedback than executing a .py file.
-IPython has rebranded itself as Jupyter.
+An IPython notebook is a tool for interactive Python development that is more editable and user-friendly than a Terminal shell and provides more feedback than executing a .py file directly.
+IPython has rebranded the notebook initiative as Jupyter.

 To launch a Jupyter notebook, navigate to your project directory and type:

     jupyter notebook

 A new browser window should open, with a graphical representation of your project directory.
 Beneath the hood, your computer has launched a private local server capable of interpreting and executing Python code.
-On the right hand side, click New, then select Python [conda env: first_project].
-You now have your first notebook!
+On the right-hand side, select New, then select Python [conda env: first_project].
+Give it a name, and you now have your first notebook!

 Built-in libraries, as well as the dependencies you defined in your environment.yml file, can be incorporated into your notebook by using the import statement, e.g.,